 Against food borne bacterial was well as dental caries caused by bacteria.

 * Dental Health

 * In a study by the Institute for Natural Resources.

 That could lead to fluorosis, while green teas and oolongs did not exhibit the same effects.

 But does so at a moderate rate that does not cause pernicuous damage to our bodies in the process.

 * Wu-Long Tea & Tobacco

 As well as inhibiting the effects of tobacco use in the oral cavity, esophagus, and lung.

-They conclude that the use of "a widely available, tasty, inexpensive beverate, tea, has displayed valuable preventitive properties in chronic human diseases."
+Tasty, inexpensive beverage, tea, has displayed valuable preventitive properties in chronic human diseases."

 And anti-inflammatory for the lung tissue, allowing otherwise struggling cells to recover.